yonch/opentelemetry-network/scratchpad/rc-hashmap.md

 let a1 = map.get_or_insert_with("alpha".to_string(), || vec![1,2,3]);
 let a2 = map.get("alpha").unwrap();

-// Hash RcEntry cheaply by (map id, slot) use std::collections::hash_map::DefaultHasher;
+// Hash Ref cheaply by (map id, slot) use std::collections::hash_map::DefaultHasher;
 use std::hash::{Hash, Hasher};
 let mut h1 = DefaultHasher::new(); a1.hash(&mut h1);